-MongoDB Realm provides a configurable and dynamic rules engine that enables you to run a MongoDB query from client applications while transparently preventing unauthorized reads and writes.
-Rules are defined for entire collections in a linked MongoDB Atlas cluster and apply to individual documents in the collection dynamically based on the application user that issues a query or uses Device Sync.
+Atlas App Services provides a configurable and dynamic permissions engine that enables you to run MongoDB and Device Sync queries from client applications while transparently preventing unauthorized reads and writes.
+Permissions are defined for entire collections in a linked MongoDB Atlas cluster and apply to individual documents in the collection dynamically based on the application user that issues a query or uses Device Sync.
 You can also define default roles that serve as a fallback for any collection that doesn't have its own roles.

-Data Lake data sources do not support rules or schemas.
-You can only access a Data Lake data source in a system function.
+Federated data sources do not support rules or schemas.
+You can only access a Federated data source from a system function.

 To understand how the permissions engine works and how to configure it for your use case, see Role-based Permissions.

 You define permissions with Rule Expressions, a domain-specific language built on JSON.

 You can optimize the performance of the permissions engine with filters.
 See Filter Incoming Queries.